 |Welcome to the child care lottery|

-Stop the presses: the Mumdanity household has won the child care
+The Mumdanity household has won the child care lottery!

 Our name and number has been drawn from among thousands of other entries languishing in the mysterious child care application barrel, and we have been allocated two days a week in the nursery room of a local child care centre.